auth0/docs/articles/quickstart/native/android/04-user-profile.md

 ## Before You Start

 ::: note
 Before you continue with this tutorial, make sure that you have completed the [Login](/quickstart/native/android/00-login) and [Session Handling](/quickstart/native/android/03-session-handling) tutorials.
-To call the API applications, you need a valid Access Token and ID Token.
+To call the API applications, you need a valid Access Token.
 :::

 Before launching the login process, you need to make sure the authorization server allows you to read and edit the current user profile.
 To do that, ask for the `openid profile email read:current_user update:current_user_metadata` scope and the Management API audience, which happens to include the User Info audience as well.
 Find the snippet in which you initialize the `WebAuthProvider` class.
 To that snippet, add the line `withScope("openid profile email offline_access read:current_user update:current_user_metadata")` and `withAudience(String.format("https://%s/api/v2/", getString(R.string.com_auth0_domain)))`.